Alek-Hanusic/Aleks_Vault/Sem 2/Logic/Exercise Sheet 9.md

 `You can fool some of the people all of the time`

 > ∃p∃t Fool(p, t)

->"there exists at least one person and at least one point in time where that person is fooled"
+*"there exists at least one person and at least one point in time where that person is fooled"*

 `Fool all of the people some of the time`

 > ∀p∃t Fool(p, t)

-"for every person, there exists at least one point in time where that person is fooled."
+*"for every person, there exists at least one point in time where that person is fooled."*

+`You cannot fool all of the people all of the time`

+> NOT FOR ALL P